Department of Geosciences

 How do you get started?

-The first step to becoming a part of the Department of Geosciences is to take one of our General Education courses, Introduction to Earth Science and Laboratory (GEOL 1030/1031), Physical Geology and Lab (GEOL 1040/1041), or Physical Geography (PGEO 1030).
-These courses provide an overview of the Geosciences, and each counts as four credit hours toward the required MTSU General Education curriculum category of Natural Science.
+The first step to becoming a part of the Department of Geosciences is to take one of our True Blue Core (General Education) courses: Introduction to Earth Science and Laboratory (GEOL 1030/1031), Physical Geology and Lab (GEOL 1040/1041), Physical Geography (PGEO 1030), or Introduction to Environmental Science and Laboratory (ENVS 2810/2811).
+These courses provide an overview of the Geosciences, and each counts as four credit hours toward the required MTSU True Blue Core curriculum category of Scientific Literacy.
 We also encourage you to reach out and visit us to discuss if Geosciences is the right major for you!

 The Department of Geosciences office is located on the second floor of Davis Science Building (DSB 241).
 If you are interested in either a major or minor in Geosciences, please contact our department Executive Assistant, Ms. Karen Wolfe (DSB 241, 615-898-2726, karen.wolfe@mtsu.edu), who will put you in touch with a Geosciences advisor.